 Use this recipe as your base.
 Then, increase the chocolate and/or butter for a more truffle like middle, or increase the sugar for a slightly sweeter cake.

 Ground Almonds for our Torta Caprese

 I’m lucky enough here in the UK, to have access to good quality ground almonds for baking.
 The ground almonds, or almond meal, or almond flour, as they can also be called, have to be dry.
-If in doubt, do it yourself with a good spice meal of chopper.
+If in doubt, do it yourself with a good spice mill or chopper.